damienleroy/PowerAccent/README.md

 The software is currently working with `a`, `c`, `e`, `i`, `o`, `u`, `y`.

 # Problem known
 - Inside browsers & some other softwares, the tool can't detect the caret position.
-So default is applied, meaning up center of the main window.
+So default is applied, meaning up center of the main window
+- Only available for windows

 # The future
 - Caps integration